-Foreign suppliers of electronic services must register as a vendor where the total value of the services supplied in South Africa exceeds R 1 million in any consecutive 12-month period.
+Foreign suppliers of electronic services must register as vendors where the total value of services supplied in South Africa exceeds R 1 million in any consecutive 12-month period.
 These vendors will be allowed to register for VAT on the payment basis.